OISF/suricata/doc/userguide/rules/datasets.rst

 type <type>
   the data type: string, md5, sha256
-save <file name>
+load <file name>
-  file name for saving the in-memory data when Suricata exits load <file name>
+  file name for load the data when Suricata starts up state sets file name for loading and saving a dataset save <file name>
-  file name for load the data when Suricata starts up state sets both 'save' and 'load' to the same value
+  advanced option to set the file name for saving the in-memory data when Suricata exits.

-.. note:: 'load' or 'load' plus 'save' and 'state' cannot be mixed.
+.. note:: 'load' and 'state' or 'save' and 'state' cannot be mixed.

 datarep
 ~~~~~~~